leothebeagle/DashboardApp/README.md

 The application allows you to create workspaces, add events to them, and if you're in need of a little motivation or perspective, there's a quote generator for some wise words.

-The front-end is built in HTML, CSS and JS and aims to implement JS object oriented concepts.
+The front-end is built in HTML, CSS and JS and implements JS object oriented concepts.

 The back-end is built using Rails as an API, and serves JSON responses to requests made by the front-end.